import rastereasy

 (1000000, 12)

-Recovering an image from a table
+Recovering a numpy array (channel_first or channel_last) from a table

 help(rastereasy.table2image)